Revolutionary-Games/Thrive/doc/setup_instructions.md

 ### Prerequisites

-There is a provided script `make_release.rb` which helps with bundling the game up for releases.
+There is a provided script `dotnet run --project Scripts -- package` which helps with bundling the game up for releases.
 This relies on `godot` (or `godot.exe`) being the name of the Godot editor that is the current version and it being in PATH.

 To set this up basically create a new folder that you add to PATH (Windows registry, `.bashrc` or `.zshrc` for Linux/Mac) and create a copy or